-- 1. The Cyanokit consists of a 5 gm vial of hydroxocobalamin - Reconstitute: Place the vial in an upright position.
-Add 200 mL of 0.9% Sodium Chloride Injection to the vial using the transfer spike.
-Fill to the line.
-0.9% Sodium Chloride Injection is the recommended diluent (diluent not included in the kit).
-Lactated Ringer's Solution and 5% Dextrose Injection have also been found to be compatible with hydroxocobalamin. - 3.
+- Adult infusion instructions: - 1.
+Draw one tiger top tube, if practical. - Reconstitute: Place the 5 gm vial of hydroxocobalamin in an upright position.
+Add 200 mL of 0.9% sodium chloride injection to the vial using the transfer spike.
+Fill to the line. - 0.9% sodium chloride injection is the recommended diluent (diluent not included in the kit).
+Lactated Ringer's solution and 5% dextrose injection have also been found to be compatible with hydroxocobalamin. - 3.
 Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - 4.
-Infuse Vial: Use vented intravenous tubing, hang and infuse desired dose over 15 minutes.
+Infuse Vial: Use vented intravenous tubing, hang, and infuse desired dose over 15 minutes. - Pediatric infusion instructions: - 1.
+Draw one tiger top tube, if practical. - 2.
+Reconstitute and mix the 5 gm vial of hydroxocobalamin as noted above - 3.
+Optimal: Continuous Infusion Method.
+Remove desired volume based on pediatric dosing chart and insert into empty infusion bag.
+Attach drip set and infuse at rate listed in chart above.
+Desired dose should be infused over 15 min. - 4.
+If unable to infuse continuously: Aliquot Method.
+Divide entire dosing volume by 3 to make 3 separate aliquots.
+Flush line with 3-5 mL NS, administer 1 aliquot, flush with 3-5 mL NS.
+Repeat every 3 minutes until entire dosing volume administered.

-• It is understood that Cyanokit may not be available to all agencies at all times and therefore is not considered standard of care.
-Notify receiving facility if Cyanokit used.
+• It is understood that Cyanokit[®] may not be available to all agencies at all times and therefore is not considered standard of care.
+Notify receiving facility if Cyanokit[®] used.